Last Dance Giant Trumpet Lily Bulbs

 Location of Last Dance Giant Trumpet Lily Bulbs

 Grow Last Dance Giant Trumpet lily bulbs just like Orienpets.
-Good drainage is crucial with Last Dance Giant Trumpet lily bulbs.
+Good drainage is crucial with all lily bulbs.
 Choose a location with well-drained soil.
 Spots having heavy clay or one that remains damp are death for lilies.
-Clay soils can be amended by adding our Power Grow Potting Mix.
+Clay soils can be amended by adding our Power Grow Potting Mix/Soil Amendment.
 But, if the surrounding soil is clay, planting spots act as a sump for excess water.
 Consequently, Last Dance Giant Trumpet lily bulbs will struggle to survive.
 Spots with a bit of slope allows excess rain to drain away.
 Likewise, another option is to provide raised beds.
 Therefore, allowing for a soil mix that is free draining.
 As well as rich in well seasoned organic matter.
-Also, potting mix needs 40% pumice or perlite.
+Also, potting mix needs 40% drainage material.
+Such as pumice.
 Plant Last Dance Giant Trumpet lily bulbs 2 ½ times the height of its’ bulb.
 Similarly, 3-inch lily bulb = 7 inches deep.

 Leaving bulbs in the ground grows taller flowers each year.
 Also, will grow 3 ft. to 4 ft. the first year.
 And 5 ft. to 6 ft. the second year.
 Similarly, obtaining an ultimate height of no less than 6 ft. after 3-years!
-Consequently, allow foliage to die back naturally.
-So, the bulb can build up energy for next year.
+Consequently, allow foliage to die back naturally, so the bulb can build up energy for next year.
+Fertilize twice yearly (Spring and Fall) with our Power Grow All Season Lily Bulb Food

 Properly sited, Last Dance Giant Trumpet lily bulbs will produce bulb-lets.
 Also, increasing in size over time.
 Lightly mulch lily plantings before the ground freezes.